Here's how to take your next step towards a great Union College experience.

 As soon as you fill out the application, we'll work on getting you accepted to Union College so you can complete the rest of the enrollment process.

-In order to speed up our ability to accept you to Union College, we allow you to self-report your GPA along with your ACT and/or SAT scores.
+In order to speed up our ability to accept you to Union College, we allow you to self-report your GPA along with your ACT and/or SAT scores (test scores are optional and only required for the top academic merit scholarship).
 It is important that you give us accurate information because we will need to verify these with your official test scores and transcripts before you enroll (see step 4 below).

 Fill out the application now.
 Then come back to continue working your way through the application checklist.

 We think Union is great.
-If you've already visited, than you probably already know that.
-But if you haven't made the trip to Lincoln yet, you don't have to take our word for it.
-Can come experience Union for yourself!
+If you've already visited, then you probably already know that.
+If you haven't made the trip to Lincoln yet, you don't have to take our word for it.
+Experience Union for yourself!

 3. Make your $100 confirmation deposit

-By making your confirmation deposit, you also unlock the full resources of our Career Center, allowing you to put together your class schedule and explore the career and major of your interest with our counselors.
+By making your confirmation deposit, you also unlock the full resources of Student Success coaches, allowing you to put together your class schedule and explore the career and major of your interest with our counselors.

 Union College now accepts self-reported test scores and GPA for admission!
 Admitted students who choose to enroll at Union College must verify the accuracy of their self-reported score by submitting official test scores and transcripts before enrolling.